 In order to sell tobacco products in Vermont, wholesale dealers must be licensed by the Vermont Department of Taxes, and comply with all applicable tax statutes.
 For more information contact email@example.com.
 All cigarettes sold in Vermont must be certified as “fire-safe” under 20 V.S.A. §§ 2756–2757.
 For more information please visit the website of the Vermont Department of Public Safety.

-In order to engage in retail sales of tobacco products, retailers must obtain a license from the Department of Liquor Control.
-In order to engage in retail sales of tobacco substitutes, which include electronic cigarettes and their components, retailers must also obtain a tobacco substitutes endorsement from the Department of Liquor Control.
-For more information, contact Sergeant Martin Prevost at email@example.com.
+In order to engage in retail sales of tobacco products, retailers must obtain a license from the Department of Liquor & Lottery.
+In order to engage in retail sales of tobacco substitutes, which include electronic cigarettes and their components, retailers must also obtain a tobacco substitutes endorsement from the Department of Liquor & Lottery.
+For more information, contact Director of Licensing Martin Prevost at firstname.lastname@example.org.
 All tobacco products sold in Vermont must be obtained from Vermont licensed wholesale dealers.

 BAN ON INTERNET AND MAIL ORDER TOBACCO SALES